Hiyasr/CSATOM/README.md

 ## Introduction

-CSATOM aims to create a collaborative environment where astronomy enthusiasts and researchers can manage telescope observations, analyze astronomical data, and participate in citizen science projects.
+CSAM aims to create a collaborative environment where astronomy enthusiasts and researchers can manage telescope observations, analyze astronomical data, and participate in citizen science projects.
 The platform fosters community engagement and scientific contributions by making astronomy accessible to everyone.

 ## Features